MEMRC Frequently Asked Questions

 Responding to a request is an expression of interest and is not a confirmation of an assignment.
 The MEMRC office will reach out if you are assigned.

-Am I eligible to vaccinate if my medical license is issued out of state, out of the country, or is expired?
+Am I eligible to vaccinate for COVID-19 if my medical license is issued out of state, out of the country, or is expired?

 Only individuals with active Massachusetts medical licenses are eligible to vaccinate.
 However, on April 3rd, 2020, MA DPH Commissioner, Dr. Monica Bharel, signed an order maximizing health care provider availability in the Commonwealth.
 This order allows health care providers who have a license in good standing in another state to apply for a corresponding Massachusetts license which will remain valid during the state of emergency.
 Individuals interested in this should reach out to their corresponding Massachusetts licensing authority.
 This order also allows individuals who have, within the last ten years, held a license to practice as a healthcare provider that was issued by a Massachusetts licensing authority, to have their license immediately renewed/reactivated upon request.
 Again, these inquiries should go through your corresponding Massachusetts licensing authority.
 The Order of the Commissioner of Public Health Maximizing Health Care Provider Availability may be found here: https://www.mass.gov/doc/order-maximizing-available-healthcare-providers/download